libvips/libvips/README.md

 The usual SVG loader.
 If this is not present, vips will try to load SVGs via imagemagick instead.

+### libraw

+The usual camera RAW loader.
+If this is not present, vips will try to load raw camera images via imagemagick instead.

 ### PDFium

 If present, libvips will attempt to load PDFs with PDFium.
 Download the